vgeadau/java-jokes/readme.md

 - f) Add OpenApi (SWAGGER 3.0) to see API documentation.
 - g) Add project specific Error classes (children of Runtime exception) in an exception package
 - h) Improve this readme.md if needed.

+## How to Redis
+- redis-cli keys * lists persisted keys
+- type <KEY>     * returns the type of the key
+-   for type "string": get <key>
+-   for type "hash": hgetall <key>
+-   for type "list": lrange <key> 0 -1
+-   for type "set": smembers <key>
+-   for type "zset": zrange <key> 0 -1 withscores

 ## Description
 This microservice returns jokes over an HTTP REST API.